clarionut/Euclidean_Rhythms/README.md

 This repository contains details of my derivative of Hagiwo's Euclidean Rhythms synthesiser module (https://note.com/solder_state/n/n433b32ea6dbc).

 In his notes about the module, Hagiwo comments that there is considerable latency due to the OLED display and also mentions instability in the program possibly caused by memory issues.
-He partially addresses the latency issue by only updating the OLED on clock inputs, but this makes it impossible to update the settings in the absence of a clock input.
+He partially addresses the latency issue by only updating the OLED on clock inputs, but this makes it difficult to update the settings in the absence of a clock input.
 During analysis of the code I found several things which would compound these issues, e.g.
 - use of a relatively slow I2C OLED display.
 Swapped for an alternative using much faster hardware SPI